dmcarth/Cue/README.md

 Cue is designed to be intuitive and invisible whenever possible.
 It should look more or less exactly the same as when it's printed on a book or in a script.

 ### Headers
-Headers are marked by one of these four keywords followed by some identifier:
+It can be useful to organize your script into sections.
+Cue let's you mark different sections with a header.
+Headers begin with one of these four keywords:

 ```
 Act I
-Chapter 1
-Scene The First
+Scene 1
+Page
-Page 💯
+Frame 💯
 ```

+`Frame` is the equivalent of `CUT TO:` in a screenplay.
+This gives you, the writer, as much granularity as you need to organize your ideas in a script.
+Note that Cue supports Unicode features like emoji and allows you to specifiy an identifier (`1`) when using a standard keyword.
+In practice, you should omit the identifiers and let Cue keep track of your headers for you.

-For headers that use a non-standard keyword (or that don't have an identifier), you can force a header by inserting a period at the beginning of the line.
+But maybe that's not enough for you.
+For headers that use a non-standard keyword, you can force a header by inserting a period at the beginning of the line.

 ```
 .Prologue
 ```

-Optionally, you can give each header a title by adding a hyphen.
+You can also give each header a short description by adding a hyphen.

 ```
-Chapter I - An Unexpected Party
+Scene - Inside a spooky cave 👻
 ```

-### Description
+### Scene Description
 Unmarked text is treated as ordinary scene description.

 ```